jquery/learn.jquery.com/page/using-jquery-core/manipulating-elements.md

 The `.attr()` method acts as both a getter and a setter.
 As a setter, `.attr()` can accept either a key and a value, or an object containing one or more key/value pairs.

-When the function syntax is used, the function receives two arguments: the zero-based index of the element whose attribute is being changed, and the current value of the attribute being changed.

 ```
 // Setting a single attribute.
 $( "#myDiv a:first" ).attr( "href", "newDestination.html" );